INNVTV/Bitcoin-API-Microservice/README.md

 As long as you don't shut down your docker instances after generating a few keys you should see the public keys with their associated private keys stored as records in the "keys" collection under the "bitcoin" database.

 # Security
 In a production environment you should encrypt the private key(s) prior to database storage.
 The application itself should only have a key for encryption.
-The decryption key should be held in a secure location accesable only to a secondary microservice that is used for signing transactions.
+The decryption key should be held in a secure location accessible only to a secondary microservice that is used for signing transactions.